yvessavoy/goofy/README.md

 ```

 ### Store a client to disk
-This is especially useful when you repeatetly start your program.
+This is especially useful when you repeatedly start your program.
 Storing the client to disk avoids repeated login and thus lowers the chance of getting blocked by instagram.
 ```rust
 use goofy::Client;
 fn main() {